Lochnivar/ashverse/books/book-03-the-embers.md

 - The Native super-states' continued development
 - **California becomes the "U.S. Pacific Republic" (1890-1920)** - Associated state status, still flies U.S. flag but runs own foreign policy, tariffs, immigration
 - **California's quiet constitutional drift** - Too rich (gold → oil), too isolated, too independent to control
-- The immortal bloodlines' observations about historical patterns
+- The Fairfax and Meade families' observations about historical patterns
 - New technologies and their impact
 - The shadow of European events

 ## Themes Explored
 - The gap between law and practice, and how it closes
 - Patterns repeating in history
-- The perspective of immortality on human events
+- The perspective of multi-generational families on human events
 - Adaptation and survival
 - New problems emerging from old solutions